BardOfCodes/polyarc_csg/README.md

 1. Scale does not work correctly currently.
 Needs more investigation.
 2. Universal testing still pending.
 3. Additional primitives that can be mapped to PolyArcs are listed in [`polyarc_csg/prim_map.py`](polyarc_csg/prim_map.py).
 If need be this repository can be extended to support these as well.
-4. THere are some issues with polyarc boolean operations stemming from either cavalier_contours, or polyarc_rs.
+4. There are some issues with polyarc boolean operations stemming from either cavalier_contours, or polyarc_rs.
 This can lead to incorrect resolution at times.